 See it in action!

 Nice Shoes, a tenured creative studio, has been forging a new path in the media industry by being one of the first studios to go all in with AWS.
-Using a combination of the Leostream Platform and NICE DCV, Nice Shoes is providing their remote artists with graphic rich applications all without any hardware investment.
+Using a combination of the Leostream Platform and Amazon DCV, Nice Shoes is providing their remote artists with graphic rich applications all without any hardware investment.

 But, they must have some high performance computers to render media files overnight, right?
 How do you accomplish this on a virtual machine while keeping cloud costs in check?